2021-environmental-bioinformatics/Lab_Phylo/README.md

 ### Substitution matrices
 -POISSON is the simplest amino acid substituion model, with equal frequences between all pairs of amino acids.

--JTT, WAG, and LG are all common general substition models.
+-JTT, WAG, and LG are all common general substitution models.
 These are based on empirical observations from large numbers of closely-related proteins, and are what most people use most of the time.

 -There are other special matrices for mitochondria, viruses, etc.